Romea/aroco/aroco_description/README.md

+# aroco_description #

-# 1 Overview #
+## 1 Overview ##

-This package contains the description of aroco robot
+This package contains the description of Aroco robot and scripts to display it

-# 2 Package organization #
+## 2 Package organization ##

 This package is organized into subdirectories as follows:

-  - urdf/ contains (xacro representations of) urdf descriptions of aroco robot.
+  - urdf/ contains xacro representations of Aroco robot.

+  - ros2_control/ contains urdf configuration for ros2 controller

-  - config/ contains characteristic of each robot:
+  - config/ contains characteristics of the  robot and teleop configuration

-    - chassis description
-    - kinematic
-    - odometry
-    - joints and links names

-   - meshes/ constains meshes of chassis and wheels
+  - meshes/ contains meshes of chassis

-   - launch/ contains scripts to display robots and test joints
+  - launch/ contains scripts to display the robot and test joints

+  - python/ contains a Python module able to create robot urdf